-The amended rule does not regulate professional relationships which do not regulate professional relationships which do not require approval of a bankruptcy judge.
+The amended rule does not regulate professional relationships which do not require approval of a bankruptcy judge.
 Disqualification of the bankruptcy judge pursuant to 28 U.S.C. §455 may, however, be appropriate.
 Under Rule 5004(a), a bankruptcy judge may find that disqualification from only some aspect of the case, rather than the entire case, is necessary.
 A situation may also arise in which the disqualifying circumstance only comes to light after services have been performed.
 Rule 5004(b) provides that if compensation from the estate is sought for these services, the bankruptcy judge is disqualified from awarding compensation.